-For small businesses looking to harness the recent surge in online sales, choosing the right e-commerce platform is vital.
+For small businesses, choosing the right e-commerce platform is vital.
 While it’s possible to sell through a custom-made website, any retail business wanting to scale its operations will need to leverage a third-party platform such as Shopify, Adobe Commerce, or BigCommerce.

-Migrating to a new ecommerce platform is undoubtedly time-consuming, but it’s especially important in light of predictions that online shopping will remain popular beyond the pandemic, so it's vital to invest in a robust, scalable platform that delivers a quality shopping experience for this growing audience.
+Migrating to a new e-commerce platform is undoubtedly time-consuming, but it’s worth it in order to scale your business.
+It's vital to invest in a robust platform that delivers a quality shopping experience for your growing audience.

 There are many options available in the UK, each with its own advantages and limitations.
-To help you find the right ecommerce solution for your online business, we compare the top five platforms for small retailers below.
+To help you find the right e-commerce solution for your online business, we compared the top five platforms for small retailers below.